Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 • Percent of calories from carbs: 8%

-Pecans are also rich in soluble fiber, a type of dietary fiber that has been shown to reduce blood sugar levels and improve other blood markers linked to heart disease, including high cholesterol levels (3, 4).
+Pecans are also rich in soluble fiber, a type of dietary fiber.
+According to research, dietary fiber has been shown to reduce blood sugar levels.

-It found the pecan diet group experienced significantly reduced heart disease risk factors, such as insulin resistance, elevated fasting insulin, and beta cell dysfunction (5).
+It found that both groups experienced significantly reduced heart disease risk factors, such as LDL cholesterol and triglycerides, compared to the control group.

 Summary